 Where depreciation charges are increased following a revaluation, an amount equal to the increase is transferred annually from the revaluation reserve to the Profit and Loss account as a movement on reserves.
-The transfer for 2018 was £104k.
+The transfer for 2018 was £111k.

-Profit and loss account includes capital contribution made in 2018 of £23,889k is in relation to the waiver of subordinated loan notes by UPP (Bond 1) Limited, the Company's Parent entity.
+Profit and Loss account includes a capital contribution made in 2018 of £15,527k in relation to subordinated loan notes being waived by UPP Bond 1 Limited, the Company's Parent entity.